The Valuable SEO Advice That Fulfilled One Contest Winner’s Dream

 If you want rank for your competitors’ keywords legally, you can use your competitors’ brand names in a review.
 But you can’t sell anything on that page or even try.
 Also, you might be obligated to link to the competitor’s website.

 Dhananjay: How effective are press releases?

-Bruce: Press releases are an awareness tool to create buzz about a product, a company or even a keyword.
+Bruce: Press releases are an awareness tool to create buzz about a product, a company, or even a keyword.
 For example, your company creates a new type of insurance.
 A press release will encourage some people to go online and search for it on Google.
-If you are the only one with that type of insurance, it will help you get more traffic.
+If you are the only one with that type of insurance, then it will help you get more traffic.
 Social media and press releases are mechanisms that excite people to make them search.
 Once they search, your PPC and organic handles the rest.

 Dhananjay: Google hasn’t given any recommendations for voice search, so how do we leverage voice search?
 What could be the best SEO strategy for voice search?